Do you think parasites have nothing to do with hormones? Or that parasites are very rare and only found in places like

 Avoid swimming in freshwater lakes

 Always sit on a towel in a sauna

 Be aware that public mud baths and spas can carry the parasite Trichomonas vaginalis (This happened to me the only time I used a mud bath!)

 If you are pregnant or immunocompromised, avoid changing your cat's litter box and have someone else and household do it

 * Please note that you don't need to use potent chemicals for cleaning.
 You can use potent essential oils instead!
 Dr. Mariza Snyder is my to-go resource on essential oils, and her book, Smart Mom's Guide to Essential Oils: Natural Solutions for a Healthy Family, Toxin-Free Home and Happier You has many great cleaning recipes.

-If you would like to learn more about parasites, I encourage you to attend the upcoming free, live Parasite Summit hosted by Dr. Jay Davidson.
+If you would like to learn more about parasites, I encourage you to attend the Parasite Summit hosted by Dr. Jay Davidson.
 This event is an eye-opening journey into parasites and their effects on health, hormones, detox and more!

 Accurate testing for parasites cannot be conducted at your local doctor's office.
 The technology is just available in this setting and paradigm.
 We do conduct these tests with our private clients and develop protocols to help them eradicate gut pathogens.
-If you are interested in talking to us more about it you can schedule a Spark Case Review here.
+If you are interested in talking to us more about it you can schedule a free, private consult here.